vertis-infotech/ror-jumpstart/README.md

 bundler: 1.1.4
 database: SQLite

+### For Windows users:
+Check out the windows fork at https://github.com/budh-ram/ror-jumpstart

 However, it should be quite easy to follow the set up in other environments.
 If you git it to work in your environment, please "fork this"